amalacrino/malacrino-lab/content/post/23-07-2024-lab-website/index.md

 reading_time: false
 ---

 We are excited to launch the website of the Malacrino Lab!
-We are currently based at the University of Reggio Calabria (Italy), but soon we will move to Clemson University (SC, USA)!!!
+We are currently based at the University of Reggio Calabria (Italy), and in January 2025 we will move to Clemson University (SC, USA).

 <!--more-->